inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 dance wi e cows till you come home.
 		-- Groucho Marx
 senility, n.:
-	The state of mind of elderly persons wi whom one happens to disagree.
+	The state of mind of elderly persons wi whom one happens to dis.
-Some of e most interesting docnts from Sweden's middle ages are e old county laws (well, we never had counties but it's e nearest equivalent I can find for "landskap").
+Some of e most interesting docnts from Sweden's middle ages are e old county laws (well, we never had counties but it's e nearest equiva I can find for "landskap").
 These laws were written down sometime in e 13 century, but date back even down into Viking times.
 The oldest one is e Vastgota law which clearly has pagan influences, inly covered wi some Christian stuff.
-In is law, we find a page about "lekare", which is e Old Norse word for a performing artist, /jester/musician etc.  Here is an approximate translation, where I have written "artist" as equivalent of "lekare".
+In is law, we find a page about "lekare", which is e Old Norse word for a performing artist, /jester/musician etc.  Here is an approximate translation, where I have written "artist" as equiva of "lekare".
 	"If an artist is ben, none shall pay fines for it.
 If an artist is wounded, one such who goes wi hurdie-gurdie or travels wi